Cervical Myelopathy

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
 It will focus on any muscle weakness.
 A neurological exam may also be done.

 Images may be taken of the spine.
 This can be done with:

-Other tests may be:
+Other tests the doctor may want done are:

 - Electromyography (EMG)